Highlights of 4th Grade:

 Fourth Grade Language Arts

-A comprehensive curriculum, using state standards including number sense, place value, multiplication, division, introduction to algebra theory, geometry, fractions, decimals, order of operations, logic, graphing.
+A comprehensive curriculum, using state standards including number sense, place value, multiplication, division, introduction to algebra theory, geometry, fractions, decimals, order of operations, logic, and graphing.

 The emphasis is on human body, earth materials and electricity.
 Students do reports and presentations on insects, mammals and minerals.